MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

 > [!NOTE]
 > The Windows Search process will automatically restart the next time that you search.

 If this solution doesn't fix your problem, try restarting your device.
-This restart will also install any pending updates.
+Restarting will also install any pending updates.

 > [!NOTE]
 > You may want to bookmark this page before you restart.